Val Kilmer: Reputation

+Hilarie Burton, Kilmer's co-star in Bloodworth, called him "the sweetest man" and said he cut a gratuitous sex scene between them in the film because "it didn't service the story or the character", instead changing it to a scene in which their characters are enjoying barbecued ribs.
+She said of Kilmer: "I felt so safe and cared for by that man ...
+He made the scene about us instead of using me as a prop.
+That one day at work rewired my brain.
+Val was kind to me.
+A thoughtful artist ...
+I hope every young actor has a Val in their life."

 Personal life

+Kilmer was a lifelong Christian Scientist.

+After portraying Jim Morrison in The Doors, Kilmer received counseling to help him separate himself from the character.

 Relationships and family

 Over the years, Kilmer dated Cher, Lesley Ann Warren, Cindy Crawford, Angelina Jolie, Daryl Hannah and Ellen Barkin.

 Kilmer was married to actress Joanne Whalley from March 1988 to February 1996.
 The two met while working together on the 1988 film Willow.
 They had two children, Mercedes and Jack Kilmer.

 Residences and activities

 Kilmer owned a 6000 acre ranch in New Mexico, where he would trek, hike, fish, and raise bison.
 He sold it in 2011.